 - Hero8 Black: Waterproof without additional housing.
 HyperSmooth 2.0, TimeWarp 2.0

 - Hero7 (White, Silver, Black): Waterproof to 33ft (10m) without additional housing.
 The GoPro SuperSuit is waterproof to 196ft (60m)

 All of the above options will give you great footage (4k capabilities).
-The Hero5 Black, and Hero6 have a screen, making them easier (in my opinion) to use.
-The stabilization is great with Hero5 and Hero6.
-It gets even better with Hero7 Black.
+All the current models have a touch screen, making them easier (in my opinion) to use.
+The stabilization is great with Hero7 and it gets even better with Hero8 Black.

 While the above GoPro cameras are waterproof, if they are in a waterproof housing they will be able to take more of a beating, and will be able to go deeper without worry.

 Have you taken your GoPro surfing?
 What accessories and mounts did you use?
 Please share your tips below.
 Have a question about surfing with your GoPro?
 Join us in the comments.